mohamedyd/awesome_resources/xai-repos-tools.md

 # XAI Repos & Tools

+* [𝗫𝗽𝗹𝗶𝗾𝘂𝗲](https://deel-ai.github.io/xplique/): Xplique is a Python library that aims to improve deep learning model explainability, by utilizing methods such as Grad-CAM and SHAP.
+Furthermore, the Xplique website includes numerous tutorials, so you can get started!

 * [ PiML-Toolbox](https://github.com/SelfExplainML/PiML-Toolbox): PiML is a new Python toolbox for interpretable ML model development and validation.
 Through low-code interface and high-code APIs, PiML supports a growing list of inherently interpretable ML models.